 First, and perhaps most importantly, chicken broth.
 It is SO easy to make it at home, and healthier too.
 Oh, and it can save you a ton of money on your grocery bill.
 Just do it.
-(Here’s how to make it in an Instant Pot, a video of how to make it in an Instant Pot, and how to make it in a crockpot).
+(Here’s how to make it in an Instant Pot or and how to make it in a crockpot).

 12 Must-Have Instant Pot Soups for the Fall

 We love this soup with grilled cheese sandwiches or drop biscuits!
 It’s an excellent source of vitamins and a great lunch soup.